eeshvardasikcm/insight-for-good-platform-adk/process/insights_good_platform_ui_screenshots.md

     * A "Submit" or "Enter" button (or allow pressing Enter key) to send the input.
     * Consider a clear placeholder text (e.g., "Enter command...", "Type your query here...")
 * **Output/Response Display Area:**
     * A larger, read-only text area (e.g., a scrollable div or text box) to display the application's responses, results, or current state based on the text input.
-This mimics a console or chat interface.
+This area will serve as the primary log of interactions.
 * **Initial Commands/Interactions for MVP:** Define 1-2 core text commands/inputs that demonstrate the absolute minimum functionality of your MVP.
 For example:
     * `list_data`: Displays some predefined data.
     * `add_item [item_name]`: Adds a simple item to an internal list.
     * `query [keyword]`: Simulates a basic search.
 * **Extensibility Hook:** The very nature of a text command interface implies extensibility.
 Document this as a core design principle: new commands can be added to the underlying logic without requiring major UI changes.

-#### Phase 2: Design of Manual Documentation Area (for Judge Submission)

-This is separate from the live interaction but crucial for the *submission*.
-It allows you to document the specific text interactions and their visual proof.

-* **"Document Interaction" Button/Section:** A clear UI element that, when clicked, captures the *current state of the text input/output area* and prompts the user to add a description and associate an image.
-* **Documentation Entry Fields:**
-    * **Demonstration Title:** A concise name for the interaction being documented (e.g., "Feature Demo: Listing Data").
-    * **Text Interaction Log:** A read-only copy of the relevant input(s) and output(s) from the main text area.
-    * **Feature Description/Rationale:** A multi-line text area to explain what this interaction demonstrates, its significance, and how it fulfills an MVP requirement.
-    * **"Associate Screenshot" Mechanism:** A way to link a screenshot to the documentation.
-Ideally, this would be an "Upload Screenshot" button if development time allows.
-Minimally, it could be a text field to input a filename or URL for the screenshot that visually confirms the text output.
-    * **Image Preview Area:** A small thumbnail or preview of the associated screenshot.
-(This functionality is planned for post-MVP development, but could be considered if time unexpectedly permits).
-* **Detailed Demonstration View:**
-    * When a demonstration is selected, display:
-        * **Demonstration Title**
-        * **Captured Text Interaction Log**
-        * **Associated Screenshot (if provided, prominently displayed according to the MVP's image association capability)**
-        * **Feature Description/Rationale**

-#### Phase 3: Design of Sequential Review and Export (for Judge Evaluation)

-Focus on presenting the documented demonstrations clearly and providing an export method.

-* **Sequential Demonstration List:**
-    * A sidebar or main area listing each documented interaction (e.g., "Demo 1: Data Listing," "Demo 2: Item Addition").
-Each item, when clicked, displays its details.
-* **Detailed Demonstration View:**
-    * When a demonstration is selected, display:
-        * **Demonstration Title**
-        * **Captured Text Interaction Log**
-        * **Associated Screenshot (prominently displayed, method of display depends on MVP implementation of association)**
-        * **Feature Description/Rationale**
-* **Export Functionality:**
-    * **Recommended Export Format: HTML Report or PDF Report.** This self-contained format will present all documented demonstrations (text logs, descriptions, associated screenshots/references) in a clear, sequential report that judges can easily review without running your application.
-This implicitly *demonstrates* the extensibility by showcasing multiple unique interactions.

 ---

 ### Next Steps for MVP Submission (Focusing on Runnable Evaluation)

 * **Define Minimum Viable Text Interactions:** Clearly specify the 1-2 core commands/inputs that will be fully functional and demonstrate the MVP's essence.
-* **Design the Image Association Mechanism:** Decide on the user interaction for associating images.
-For MVP, this might be a simple filename input.
-If time permits, a more integrated upload mechanism (e.g., drag-and-drop, file picker) can be designed and developed.
-Consider temporary storage implications if direct uploads are pursued.
-* **Create Mockups or Wireframes:** Visually lay out the interactive text box, the documentation entry UI (reflecting the chosen image association method for MVP), and the sequential display interface.
+* **Create Mockups or Wireframes:** Visually lay out the interactive text input field and the output/response display area.
+* **Submission Documentation Plan:** Outline how the text interactions from the application's output log will be captured (e.g., copy-paste, screenshots of the UI/console) and documented externally in a separate report.
+This report will include descriptions, rationale for features, and any illustrative screenshots.
-* **Consider Judge-Specific Requirements:** If judges need to *run* your application, determine how this documented UI will integrate.
-Ensure your export plan directly supports how the judges prefer to receive documentation.
+* **Consider Judge-Specific Requirements:** Determine how judges will run the application and review the externally prepared documentation.

 ---

-*Any features that are beyond the minimal text input and extensibility can be developed after the Hackathon (if they don't get done during the Hackathon).*
+*Any features that are beyond this minimal text input UI and its extensibility can be developed after the Hackathon (if they don't get done during the Hackathon).*